RashmithaRB/INS_lab_programs/DES/README.md

-# README: Key Generation Code Explanation
+#  Key Generation Code Explanation

 ## Overview
 This script generates **8 different keys** by applying bitwise shifts and random bit removals to a given binary string.
 It uses **bitwise operations, random number generation, and list manipulations** to transform data systematically.